-1Large construction projects are under contract and progressing but are experiencing supply chain delays affecting the timing of expenditures.
+1Large construction projects were under contract in Fiscal year 2023 and progressing but experienced supply chain delays affecting the timing of expenditures.
 KPI has been adjusted for future years to include encumbered funds to better illustrate project progress.

 Olivenhain Municipal Water District DEPARTMENTAL EXPENSES Fiscal Years 2025 and 2026